 Recently, I wrote a blog post called “5 Things to NEVER tell a Recruiter”.
-It was a wildly popular blog that you can read here.
+It was a wildly popular blog, check it out.
 A logical question that the readers asked was: “What should you ALWAYS tell a recruiter”?

 Because the recruiting industry has a mix of the good, the bad and the awful, I understand why some candidates react the way they do when they get a call from a recruiter.
 Some candidates return every recruiter call, some may not return a single one, and others may respond with “What’s the pay?” before even learning about the opportunity.